 Understanding the curve of forgetting and how it relates to your own learning can help you to strategize effectively and find the best point to review material.

 In “How We Learn,” Benedict Carey explains how “Some amount of ‘breakdown’ must occur for us to strengthen learning when we return to the material.
 Without a little forgetting, you get no benefit from further study.
 It is what allows learning to build, like an exercised muscle.”

 Optimize the curve of forgetting and make sure you review new material at the most beneficial intervals, the way FluentU does.
 FluentU uses an SRS-based flashcard system so you can review vocabulary in a way that actually helps you remember.

-FluentU makes native Japanese videos accessible to any level learner through interactive transcripts.
 There’s a handy pop-up dictionary that allows you to check any word instantly, just by tapping on it in the subtitles.
 You’ll see definitions, in-context usage examples and helpful illustrations.
 You can even save words to your personalized vocabulary list to review later.